Chickery's Travels

 Unfortunately, these breed restrictions are becoming more and more common.
 There are now more than 100 breeds of dogs currently banned or restricted somewhere in this country.
 And more are being added all the time.
 Sadly, Akitas, Boxers, Bulldogs, Chows, Dobermans, Huskies, Malamutes, Mastiffs, and Shepherds are routinely showing up on banned lists.

 Since we have started traveling, we’ve realized that some campgrounds ALSO have breed restrictions.
 They usually cite municipal ordinances or insurance stipulations.
-It breaks our heart and can be frustrating, but a quick search always turns up other campgrounds who welcome our fur babies!
+It breaks our hearts and can be frustrating, but a quick search always turns up other campgrounds that welcome our fur babies!
 Now it is just another item on our checklist to ensure our dogs are welcome.

 Advice for Traveling with Restricted Dog Breeds